 Sustainability Tracking, Assessment & Rating System (STARS)

 The Sustainability Tracking, Assessment & Rating System™ (STARS) is a self-reporting tracking and rating system for sustainability performance at colleges and universities.
 Colleges and universities reporting to STARS can earn credits and points to achieve bronze, silver, gold, or platinum rating by demonstrating efforts in sustainability in four major categories: Academics, Engagement, Operations, and Planning & Administration.
-Lehigh submitted its fifth report to STARS in May 2019, and received a silver rating.
+Lehigh submitted its fifth report to STARS in March 2019, and received a silver rating.
 Click here to download a copy of the data submitted.